Nexmo/stitch-js-quickstart/docs/2-inviting-members.md

 ### 2.5 - Listening for Conversation invites and accepting them

 The next step is to update the `login` method to listen on the `application` object for the `member:invited` event.
-Once we receive an invite, we're going to automatically join the user to that Conversation.
+Once we receive an invite, we're going to automatically join the user to that Conversation, and re-login the user in order to update the UI.

 ```js
     ...